batis1988/scanner_app/README.md

-# Document Scanner (OCR + NER)

-Welocome to Document Scanner application!
-Hope, you will find it useful for quick extraction of information from different sources (business cards, letters, etc).
-Created using such scientific approaches like,
-* Computer Vision
-* Natural Language Processing

-Built with sequencing: Load image -> Preprocess with CV -> Extract text blocks with OCR -> NER with NLP

-Python Libraries used in Computer Vision Module.
-- OpenCV
-- Numpy
-- Pytesseract

-Python Libraries used in Natural Language Processing

-SpaCy
-- Pandas
-- Regular Expression
-- String

-Two major technologies were combined to develop the project.

-Stage 1: Setup the project by doing the necessary installations and requirements.

-Install Python\
-Install Dependencies\
-Create VEnv\

-Stage 2: Data preparation stage.
-Extract text from images using Pytesseract and also do necessary cleaning.

-Gather Images\
-Overview on Pytesseract\
-Extract Text from all Image\
-Clean and Prepare text\

-Stage 3: Labeling NER data using BIO tagging.

-Manually Labeling with BIO technique\
-B - Beginning\
-I - Inside\
-O - Outside\

-Stage 4: Splitting to a train/test sets, converting into a SpaCy format.

-Prepare Training Data for Spacy\
-Convert data into spacy format\

-Stage 5: Train NER model with specified Spacy's best practicies.

-Configuring NER Model\
-Train the model\
-Train the model\

-Stage 6: Perform with image preprocessing, text extraction, data parsing, entities predictions.

-Load Model\
-Render and Serve with Displacy\
-Draw Bounding Box on Image\
-Parse Entitles from Text\

-Finally, gathered it all together and created a document scanner app.
+## Document Scanner (OCR + NER)

+Welcome to the Document Scanner application!
+This tool is designed to quickly extract information from various sources, such as business cards and letters.
+It was created using the following scientific approaches:

+- **Computer Vision**
+- **Natural Language Processing**

+The application is built with the following sequencing:

+1. Load image
+2. Preprocess with Computer Vision
+3. Extract text blocks with OCR
+4. Perform NER with NLP

+### Python Libraries

+The following Python libraries are used in the Computer Vision module:

+- **OpenCV**
+- **Numpy**
+- **Pytesseract**

+And in the Natural Language Processing module:

+- **SpaCy**
+- **Pandas**
+- **Regular Expression**
+- **String**

+### Stages

+The project involves six stages:

+**Stage 1: Setup**

+1. Install Python
+2. Install Dependencies
+3. Create VEnv

+**Stage 2: Data Preparation**

+1. Gather Images
+2. Overview on Pytesseract
+3. Extract Text from all Images
+4. Clean and Prepare text

+**Stage 3: Labeling NER Data**

+1. Manually Labeling with BIO technique
+2. B - Beginning
+3. I - Inside
+4. O - Outside

+**Stage 4: Splitting to Train/Test Sets and Converting to SpaCy Format**

+1. Prepare Training Data for Spacy
+2. Convert data into spacy format

+**Stage 5: Train NER Model**

+1. Configure NER Model
+2. Train the model

+**Stage 6: Perform with Image Preprocessing, Text Extraction, Data Parsing, and Entities Predictions**

+1. Load Model
+2. Render and Serve with Displacy
+3. Draw Bounding Box on Image
+4. Parse Entities from Text

+Finally, all these stages were gathered together to create a document scanner application.